teamalgoritma/algoritmablog/README.md

 ### Insert Article rmd and Data Input
 1. Make sure your article' rmd is in accordance with the settings in the previous step
 2. Move your article to `/content/blog/`
-3. Create new folder and save your data input on `/content/blog/data_input/*your topic article*
+3. Create a new folder and save your data input onto the path: `/content/blog/data_input/*your topic article*

 ```{r}
 some_object <- read.csv("data_input/article-topic/filename.csv")